 - Silicone Brush

-- parchment paper or silpat
+- parchment paper or aluminum foil

 Ingredients

-- 4 salmon fillets
+- 4 salmon fillets about 1 1/2 lbs total

 Glaze

-- 1 Tbsp sugar (can be subbed with maple syrup, honey, agave, or brown sugar)
+- 1 Tbsp sugar *can be subbed with maple syrup, honey, agave, or brown sugar

 - 2 tsp soy sauce

-- 1 tsp rice vinegar
+- 1 tsp vinegar *rice vinegar, apple vinegar, or white vinegar

 Instructions

 - Prep oven and sheet pan.
 Position oven rack 3-4 inches from the heat element.
-Preheat oven to BROIL for at least 10 minutes.
+Preheat oven to BROIL for 10 minutes.
 Line a sheet pan with parchment paper or foil for easier clean up.

 - Make glaze.
 In a small bowl, mix together glaze ingredients.
 Make sure the sugar dissolves.
 Set aside.
+Reserve 1 Tbsp of glaze for later.

 I made this tonight!!
 Turned out AMAZING and really easy to make!